LipeLacross/Miscellaneous-Files/Git Commands.md

 This command undoes all the commits after the specified commit and preserves the changes locally.

-Usage: git reset -hard [commit]  This command discards all history and goes back to the specified commit.
+Usage: git reset --hard [commit]  This command discards all history and goes back to the specified commit.

+Usage: git reset .

+This command unstages all the files, but it preserves the file contents.

 git status